lmarena/lmarena.github.io/_posts/2025-03-5-freshness.md

 ---

 ## Intro

-One of the key reasons why Chatbot Arena is such an enticing benchmark is that it's live: thousands of new user conversations and votes are collected every day.s.
+One of the key reasons why Chatbot Arena is such an enticing benchmark is that it's live: thousands of new user conversations and votes are collected every day.
 This constant stream of new data helps prevent benchmark "gaming" - training on the benchmark to get a high score.
 But how fresh is this data really?

 We investigate 355,575 LLM battles from May 2024 to Dec 2024 to answer the following questions:

-1. What proportion of prompts have never been seen before (aka "fresh")?
+1\.
+What proportion of prompts have never been seen before (aka "fresh")?
-2. What are common duplicate prompts?
+2\.
+What are common duplicate prompts?
-3. How many prompts appear in widely used benchmarks?
+3\.
+How many prompts appear in widely used benchmarks?

 We find that:

-1. Roughly 75% of the prompts collected each day are significantly different from any prompt on a previous day.
+1\.
+Roughly 75% of the prompts collected each day are significantly different from any prompt on a previous day.
-2. Duplicate prompts are largely greetings (e.g., "hi" and "hello") the same user  submitting the same prompt on the same day to multiple models, or common tester prompts like "how many r's are in strawberry?"
+2\.
+Duplicate prompts are largely greetings (e.g., "hi" and "hello"), the same user submitting the same prompt on the same day to multiple models, or common tester prompts like "how many r's are in strawberry?"
-3. Less than 1% of user prompts appear in popular benchmarks
+3\.
+Less than 1% of user prompts appear in popular benchmarks

 ## How do we measure prompt duplicates?

 Prompt duplicates are measured by the cosine similarity of the text embeddings (OpenAI's text-embedding-3-small).
 If the similarity between the embeddings of prompt a and prompt b are greater than or equal to 0.7, we consider it a duplicate.
 This threshold is set by manually looking through examples to determine when two prompts are asking the same thing.
 A random sample of prompt pairs with their similarities are provided on our hugging face.

 Given a prompt at submitted at time $$t$$, we examine the following:

 - Nearest neighbor with all prompts submitted before time $$t$$
 - Nearest neighbor with all prompts submitted at least a day before $$t$$
 - Nearest neighbor with all prompts submitted at least a week before $$t$$
 - Nearest neighbor with all prompts from existing datasets (contamination)

 ## How many duplicate prompts are there?

 For roughly 75% of the prompts collected each day, there is not a similar prompt submitted on a previous day.
 This indicates that roughly 75% of the prompts submitted each day are fresh.

 <div class="plot-container">
   <div class="plot-buttons">